VAlgoLang/valgolang.github.io/source/python_library.rst

 We have decided to keep track of the line executing with an ArrowTip.
 If you wish to change that shape, color, or scale, change this line in your construct function.

-.. code :: none
+.. code :: python

     def construct(self):
         ...
         pointer = ArrowTip(color=YELLOW).scale(0.7).flip(TOP)

-We are going to the next line by calling the `move_arrow_to_line` function.
+We are going to the next line by calling the ``move_arrow_to_line`` function.
 To change the moment at which you change the line number, you can move this line.